-In 2015 I reached just over half-way in eight days, and recently I completed the remainder in seven.
-As a measure of how little populated this region is, the first 120 miles took me across only a single parliamentary constituency – as it happens, the only Tory constituency in Scotland.
-In that first year, after the short coastal start, I saw only a dog walker near Stranraer until I caught up three others on day five; there were several other ‘unaccompanied’ days on the second half too.
+As a measure of how little populated this region is, the first 120 miles took me across only a single parliamentary constituency.
+Indeed, after the short coastal start, I saw only a dog walker near Stranraer until I caught up three others on day five; there were several other ‘unaccompanied’ days on the second half too.
 So the Southern Upland Way is, unquestionably, a great place to get away from it all.

 If the walk is being done in two halves, then the obvious break point is Beattock, which has a good bus service to Lockerbie for trains south (and Scots can take the bus all the way to Glasgow).
-The ‘three thirds’ option uses break points at the towns of Sanquhar (rail and bus both north and south) and Galashiels (bus north and south, plus from autumn 2015 a re-opened rail line to Edinburgh).
+The ‘three thirds’ option uses break points at the towns of Sanquhar (rail and bus both north and south) and Galashiels (rail and bus north, bus south).
 For all walkers, the end point at Cockburnspath has a reasonable bus service to Dunbar (for trains north) and Berwick (for trains south).

 In the western half especially, there are inordinately long stages between settlements of up to 27 miles (43km) – few walkers, myself included, would choose to undertake these day after day (and inexperienced walkers should on no account even try).
 There are two alternatives.

-- For the 51-mile, nominally two-day Bargrennan to Sanquhar section in particular, use the service provided by Southern Upland Way Holidays.
-This splits the mileage into three, by using a couple of strategically placed pick-up points; you get picked up / dropped off by minibus, and taken to / from the excellent Clachan Inn at the pretty village of St John’s Town of Dalry.
-Plus point: staying at the pub.
+- For the 51-mile, nominally two-day Bargrennan to Sanquhar section in particular, use a baggage transfer service.
+This will split these days into three, by using a couple of strategically placed pick-up points; you get picked up / dropped off by minibus, and taken to / from a B&B or pub, probably in the pretty village of St John’s Town of Dalry.
+Plus point: good pub in the village.
 Minus points: you have to pay, and it’s cheating, just a bit.

-As well as the SUW Holidays site, there is an excellent section of the Rambling Man website devoted to the SUW – particularly useful was its hints and tips on the best spots for wild camping.
-I have to say I didn’t find the official site a patch on either of these; its accommodation finder is out of date, there’s not a mention of the Galashiels rail line one year on, and the maps are crude.
-Probably the worst national trail site that I’ve seen, as of 2016.
+There is an excellent section of the Rambling Man website devoted to the SUW – particularly useful was its hints and tips on the best spots for wild camping.
+I checked it out because in 2015, the official SUW site was probably the worst national trail site that I’d seen, but it’s much improved now.

-How far is it, and how long does it take?
-See my table of distances and times, though be warned – on the latter half especially, I was very lucky with the weather, hardly needing to worry about boggy bits (and not at all about rain).
+How long does it take?
+Well, it took me 11 full days and four half-days, but on the latter half especially, I was lucky with the weather, hardly needing to worry about boggy bits (and not at all about rain).

 Towns and villages